RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: Related Works

 Existing 2D visual grounding methods rely almost exclusively on RGB imagery, making them sensitive to illumination changes and adverse weather conditions.
 While some works explore extending VG beyond RGB, for example, by incorporating depth information in RGB-D settings~\cite{liu2021refer,chen2023unit3d,miyanishi2024cross3dvg}, their formulations target 3D environments and are not directly applicable to 2D grounding.
 Moreover, depth sensing often degrades under low-light or adverse weather conditions, limiting its effectiveness as a complementary modality for robust 2D grounding.
-In contrast, thermal imaging is inherently illumination-invariant and provides stable cues in nighttime, low-light, and adverse weather conditions scenarios, motivating the exploration of RGB–Thermal (RGBT) visual grounding.

-Despite RGBT perception has made notable progress in detection~\cite{Zhao_2025_ICCV,zhao2024removal,yuan2024c2former,do2024d3t} and segmentation~\cite{yuan2025unirgb,li2022rgb,zhang2021abmdrnet}, RGBT visual grounding remains largely unexplored.
-This gap motivates the construction of our RGBT-Ground benchmark, which is a large-scale 2D visual grounding benchmark that offers aligned RGB–TIR image pairs, high-quality bounding boxes, precise referring expressions, and fine-grained annotations.
-This benchmark enables systematic evaluation of multi-sensor grounding models under diverse and challenging real-world conditions.
+In contrast, thermal imaging is inherently illumination-invariant~\cite{yuan2026seeing} and provides stable cues in nighttime, low-light, and adverse weather scenarios, motivating the exploration of RGB-Thermal (RGBT) visual grounding.
+Although RGBT perception has made notable progress in detection~\cite{zhao2025removal,zhao2025rethinking, yuan2024c2former,do2024d3t,song2025refinefuse} and segmentation~\cite{yuan2025unirgb,li2022rgb,zhang2021abmdrnet}, RGBT visual grounding remains largely unexplored.
+This gap motivates the construction of our RGBT-GroundBench, which enables systematic evaluation of multi-sensor grounding models under diverse and challenging real-world conditions.